bitcoin-api/bitcoin-api-full-stack/README.md

 In the Bitcoin-Api system, some DynamoDB database operations are queued with [Dr. Q👨🏿‍🔬](https://github.com/bitcoin-api/drq) to prevent conflicting updates.
 For simplicity, the locking queues will be called *Q-Locks* in this documentation.

-#### About Dr. Q's Q-Locks👨🏿‍🔬:
+#### About Dr. Q's Q-Locks👨🏿‍🔬

 Q-Locks run the operations their locking in series as opposed to running them concurrently in parallel.
 If an operation is in a Q-Lock and another operation with the same Q-Lock attempts to be performed, the second operation will have to wait until the first operation has finished in its own Q-Lock.
 A Q-Lock is identified in Bitcoin-Api using a string with the following format `{type}:{id}`.
 An example of this would be the Q-Lock used in the `POST /withdraws` endpoint whose identifier is `withdraws:user_id`.
 This endpoint starts the withdraw process for a user attempting to make a withdraw.
-What having the Q-Lock on this withdraw operation means is that for an individual user, a second withdraw operation can only occur after the first withdraw has finished, this prevents double spends.👨🏿‍🔬
+What having the Q-Lock on this withdraw operation means is that for an individual user, a second withdraw operation can only occur after the first withdraw operation has finished, this prevents double spends.👨🏿‍🔬

 Below lists in detail which operations specifically are in Q-Locks.

-#### Database Dr. Q's Q-Locks👨🏿‍🔬:
+#### Database API Dr. Q's Q-Locks👨🏿‍🔬

 > Terminology:
 >